kozo2/cyautoworkshop/vignettes/tmp.md

 ## How can Cytoscape operations be automated?

-- The main usage was to manually execute the workflow with the GUI.
-- Recently, automating Cytoscape operations from notebooks that describe workflows from R or Python has become more popular.

 ![image](https://user-images.githubusercontent.com/12192/139397677-80076550-e458-4bd4-9ab5-ba48ef6843b9.png)

 - Cytoscape has built-in command system like shell commands (for operating Cytoscape).